django-beam/django-beam/README.md

 ## This project is still in early development.
 Most of the core concepts have stabilized and it is being used in production.
-However there may still be breaking changes gonig forward
+However there may still be breaking changes going forward

 ## Features
 - CRUD operations based on class based views